-More than 58 million children of primary school age are still not in education.
-This is just under the population of the UK!
-Clarks are helping Unicef to ensure that more children are able to go to school.
+More than 57 million children of primary school age are still not in education.
+This is just under the population of the UK.
+Clarks are helping Unicef to ensure that more children are able to go to school and have everything they need to have a brighter future.

 Throughout the partnership, Clarks have been helping raise funds to ensure all children around the world have access to quality education in a child-friendly setting.
 Children have the right to learn and no later their location and through the partnership we have been able to provide the basics such as pens and pencils as well as work with governments to ensure children are able to go to school.